coralblocks/CoralConfig/README.md

 ```

 ### Supports more than one _holder_ class
 The configuration can handle multiple _holder_ classes with distinct configuration keys.
-It enforces that there are no duplicate keys.
+The configuration enforces that there are no duplicate keys in each _holder_ class as well as across all _holder_ classes.
 ```java
 public class Client {
     public static final ConfigKey<Integer> HEARTBEAT = intKey(5);